Oklahoma State Flag

 The Daughters of the American Revolution sponsored a contest in 1924 to replace the red flag.
 Red flags had become associated with communism.
 Louise Funk Fluke of Shawnee submitted the winning design.
 Her entry showed an Osage war shield with a peace pipe and olive branch on a blue field.

 The legislature approved Fluke's design on April 2, 1925.
 The word Oklahoma was added in 1941.
 The official design remained unchanged for decades.
-Unauthorized versions appeared across the state showing incorrect shapes, colors, and proportions.
+Unauthorized versions appeared across the state showing incorrect shapes, colors, and proportions, even as the symbol remained central to the Sooner State identity.

 A Boy Scout leader noticed the problem in 2005 while designing patches.
 Multiple incorrect versions appeared on government websites.
 He contacted his state representative.
 Senate Bill 1359 standardized the colors and shapes.
 Governor Brad Henry signed it into law on May 23, 2006.
 The standardization took effect November 1, 2006.